Prescription Drugs Addiction Causes & Symptoms

 Complications

-Abusing prescription drugs can cause a number of problems.
+Abusing this can cause a number of problems.
 It can be especially dangerous and even lead to death when taken in high doses.
-Drug misuse can occur when prescription drugs are combined with other drugs or certain over-the-counter medications, or when taken with alcohol or illegal or recreational drugs.
+Drug misuse can happen when prescription drugs mix with other drugs, over-the-counter medications, alcohol, or illegal drugs.
 Abruptly stopping the medication may cause withdrawal symptoms that can include nervous system hyperactivity and seizures.

 Medical Consequences